Lewis Morris Rutherfurd Jr.

-Lewis Morris Rutherfurd Jr. (March 31, 1859 – January 5, 1901) was an American socialite and sportsman from New York known for breeding fox terrier dogs.
+Lewis Morris Rutherfurd Jr. (March 31, 1859 – January 5, 1901) was an American socialite and sportsman from New York City known for breeding fox terrier dogs.
+He was also a member of the Stuyvesant family.

 Early life

 Rutherford was born on March 31, 1859, in New York City.
-He was the second youngest son of seven children born to Lewis Morris Rutherfurd (1816–1892), a prominent astronomer, and Margaret Chanler Stuyvesant (1820–1890).
+He was sixth of seven children born to Lewis Morris Rutherfurd (1816–1892), a prominent astronomer, and Margaret Chanler Stuyvesant (1820–1890) of the Stuyvesant family.
 His elder siblings included Stuyvesant Rutherfurd (1843–1909), Louisa Morris Rutherfurd (1855–1892), Margaret Stuyvesant Rutherfurd (1853-1916), who was married to Henry White, and Winthrop Rutherfurd (1862–1944), best known for his romance with Consuelo Vanderbilt and his marriage to Lucy Mercer, mistress to President Franklin D. Roosevelt.

 His paternal grandparents were Robert Walter Rutherfurd (1788–1852) and Sabina Morris (1789–1857) of Morrisania.
-He was the great-grandson of U.S. Senator John Rutherfurd and 2x great-grandson of Lewis Morris, the Signer of the Declaration of Independence.
-Rutherfurd was a direct descendant of Peter Stuyvesant, the last Dutch Director-General of New Netherland before it became New York, as well as John Winthrop, the first Governor of Massachusetts.
-His mother was the niece and adopted daughter of Peter Gerard Stuyvesant (1778–1847), the 2x great-grandson of Peter Stuyvesant and Helena Rutherfurd Stuyvesant.
-His mother's siblings included Elizabeth Winthrop Chanler (1824–1904) and John Winthrop Chanler (1826–1877).
+He was a great-grandson of U.S. Senator John Rutherfurd and 2x great-grandson of Lewis Morris, a signer of the Declaration of Independence.
+Rutherfurd was a descendant of Peter Stuyvesant, the last Dutch Director-General of New Netherland before it became New York, as well as John Winthrop, the first Governor of Massachusetts.
+His mother was the niece and adopted daughter of Peter Gerard Stuyvesant (1778–1847), a 2x great-grandson of Peter Stuyvesant and Helena Rutherfurd Stuyvesant.
+Through his mother, Rutherfurd was a nephew of Elizabeth Winthrop Chanler (1824–1904) and John Winthrop Chanler (1826–1877).

 He was a graduate of Columbia College in 1882.

 Society life

 Rutherfurd was a prominent social figure and known for his appreciation of sports, holding the championship of the Racquet Club for several years and widely known by automobilists.

 He initiated the family's breeding of fox terrier dogs along with his brother Winthrop.
-Together, they owned the famous Rutherfurd Kennels in Allamuchy, New Jersey.
+Together, they owned the famous Rutherfurd Kennels in Allamuchy Township, New Jersey.

 Rutherfurd was a member of the Union Club of New York, since 1886, and often frequented the Knickerbocker Club.
-He was a member of a "fraternity of young clubmen which a few years ago made as close knit a band as could be found of New York's representative good fellows" that included Woodbury Kane, Reginald Rives, Brockholst Cutting, William Cutting, William Travers (who married Rutherfurd's sister), and Winthrop Rutherfurd.
+He was a member of a "fraternity of young clubmen which a few years ago made as close knit a band as could be found of New York's representative good fellows" that included Woodbury Kane, Reginald Rives, F. Brockholst Cutting, William Cutting, William R. Travers (who married Rutherfurd's sister), and Winthrop Rutherfurd.

 Personal life

-On June 16, 1890, Rutherfurd was married to Anne Harriman Sands (1861–1940), the widow of Samuel Stevens Sands II (1856–1889), himself the son of banker Samuel Stevens Sands.
-Anne, the daughter of banker Oliver Harriman (1829–1904) and Laura (née Low) Harriman (1834–1901), had two sons by Sands, George Winthrop Sands (1885–1908), and Samuel Stevens Sands III (1884–1913).
-She was also the sister of Oliver Harriman, Jr., J. Borden Harriman, and Herbert M. Harriman.
-Her first cousin was E. H. Harriman.
+On June 16, 1890, Rutherfurd was married to Anne Harriman Sands (1861–1940), the widow of Samuel Stevens Sands Jr. (1856–1889) and a daughter-in-law of banker Samuel Stevens Sands.
+Her own parents were banker Oliver Harriman (1829–1904) and Laura (née Low) Harriman (1834–1901).
+Anne's brothers were Oliver Harriman Jr., J. Borden Harriman, and Herbert M. Harriman, and the siblings were first cousins was E. H. Harriman.
 Together, Lewis and Anne were the parents of two daughters: